Scott Brock for Commissioner On The Issues

 Unchecked GrowthUnchecked Growth

 This one is easy.
-NO more subdivisions.
+NO more rezones.
 Infrastructure, law enforcement, emergency services, roads, and our schools cannot keep up.
 Enough is enough.
 NO more residential subdivisions.
 98.7% approval rating for developments has to stop.
 Out of 1800 actions, only 23 were denied.
 Just say NO. 379 land divisions between 2020 and 2025.
-Just say NO.
+Just say NO. Idaho cannot be destroyed by growth.
+Splits are one thing, developments are another.
+Until growth can pay for growth, and a compromise is met to that regard, we must hit the brakes HARD.

 -